 Yes.
 All courses in the Applications and Systems course categories can be integrated into an LMS.
-You can download SCORM-compliant content from the Volume Licensing Service Center or order CDs from your reseller.
-Courses in the E-Learning Server category cannot be integrated into your LMS because they provide virtual labs that must be hosted on the Microsoft website.
+You can download SCORM-compliant content from the Volume Licensing Service Center or Microsoft Business Center.
+Server courses cannot be integrated into your LMS because they provide virtual labs that must be hosted on the Microsoft Virtual Academy website.

 How can I get help deciding on the best Software Assurance E-Learning delivery option for my organization?